 Most DIY wheelchair cushions use foam for padding, but there are other types of padding.

 - Gel wheelchair cushions are small gel pouches placed on top of the foam.
-The gel adds weight to the wheelchair, but the gel pouch may leak.
+The gel adds a touch of weight to the wheelchair and has the but the gel pouch may leak.

 - Air flotation cushions contain no foam, only air.
 Air cushions may leak, and should not be used by people who move around a lot in their chair.